Phoenix-ComputerCraft/phoenix-computercraft.github.io/docs/network.md

 ## Rednet support
 Phoenix includes built-in support for Rednet to allow basic backwards compatibility with CraftOS.
 To communicate over Rednet, call `connect` with a scheme in the form `rednet[+protocol]` and an IP in the `0.0.0.0/8` range, which represents the target computer's ID.
 (Example: `rednet://0.0.0.4` = ID 4, `rednet+dns://0.0.2.56` = ID 168 with `dns` protocol.)
 The returned handle will be ready to send and receive Rednet messages using the modem specified (or all if none was specified).
 Because Rednet is a connectionless protocol, the handle will always remain open and can never error.

-## Protocols
+## Kernel protocols
-Phoenix implements a number of protocols that establish a full networking stack up to the transport layer.
+The Phoenix kernel implements a number of protocols that establish a full networking stack up to the transport layer.
 These protocols are documented here.

 Each of the following protocols uses a basic table format to hold data in transit.
 A message at each layer is contained in a table with at least three basic members:
 * `PhoenixNetworking`: Always set to `true` to indicate this message is part of the Phoenix network stack.